Last Updated on December 18, 2020 by Nishal Mathur

 INR: 33099 | Sizes: S/D/K/SK | Depth: 25cm | Turn?: No | Filling: springs, memory foam | Comfort: medium/all

-The Simba promises to be the most advanced mattress in the world, using a combination of 2,500 conical pocket springs (in the King sized version), a “Simbatex” cooling layer, poly foam and memory foam to deliver a great night’s sleep.
-The makers are so confident that there’s a 100-day no-quibble trial: if you don’t love the mattress, just return it within the 100 days for a full refund.
+The Wakefit Orthopaedic Memory Foam Mattress to be the most advanced in India, using a combination of 2,500 conical pocket springs (in the King-sized version), a “Simbatex” cooling layer, poly foam and memory foam to deliver a great night’s sleep.
+The makers are so confident that there’s a 100-day no-quibble trial: if you don’t love the mattress, return it within the 100 days for a full refund.
 Unlike other mattresses the Simba isn’t labelled by firmness: the manufacturer calls it “perfect” and says it suits every kind of firmness fan.
 The reviews agree: if you pop along to John Lewis you’ll see stacks of happy sleepers, and the only real quibble is the lack of handles for rotating the mattress.

 INR: 44,300 | Sizes: K | Depth: 23cm | Turn?: Yes | Filling: : fleece, horsetail, devonshire wool | Comfort: medium

-Vispring is well known for its premium mattresses, which are available in clever dual-tension versions: that means you can have a firm side for one of you and a softer side for the other.
-The standard model is medium firm, and uses a combination of two layers of pocket springs and layers of Platinum Certified British fleece wool, hand-teased horsetail and Devonshire wool.
+Emma is well known for its premium mattresses, which are available in clever dual-tension versions: that means you can have a firm side for one of you and a softer side for the other.
+The standard model is medium-firm and uses a combination of two layers of pocket springs and layers of Platinum Certified British fleece wool, hand-teased horsetail and Devonshire wool.
 It’s effectively the Rolls-Royce of traditional sprung mattresses, with a price tag to match.
-Vispring does make considerably cheaper models, but if you’ve got the cash this is a whole other world.
+Emma does make considerably cheaper models, but if you’ve got the cash, this is a whole other world.
 Two words of warning, though: if you don’t turn your mattress with the seasons it’ll eventually lose its shape and support, and if you have a sensitive nose you might find the smell of the natural fillings a little much in the first few days.